Troy Parrott: Youth level

+Senior

 Parrott made his senior Republic of Ireland debut on 14 November 2019, starting in a 3–1 friendly win against New Zealand and providing an assist for Ireland's second goal of the game which was Sean Maguire's first international goal.
 On 24 August 2020, he was named in the squad to face Finland and Bulgaria in the Nations League games in 2020.
 He made his first competitive appearance for Ireland as a substitute in a 0–0 draw with Bulgaria on 18 November 2020.
-Parrott scored his first senior international goals on the 3 June 2021 when he scored two goals in a 4–1 win over Andorra in a friendly at the Estadi Nacional.
+Parrott scored his first senior international goals on 3 June 2021 when he scored two goals in a 4–1 win over Andorra in a friendly at the Estadi Nacional.

-On 29 March 2022, he scored a 97th-minute winning goal in a 1–0 win over Lithuania in a friendly at the Aviva Stadium.
+On 13 November 2025, he scored both of Ireland's goals in a 2–0 win over Portugal in a World Cup qualifier.
+Three days later, he netted a hat-trick, including a 96th-minute winner, in a 3–2 win away to Hungary, securing Ireland's place in the 2026 FIFA World Cup play-offs.
+He became the first ever Republic of Ireland player to score a hat-trick in an away game and the first Irish player to score a competitive hat-trick since Robbie Keane in 2014.

 Personal life

 Parrott was born in Dublin, Ireland.
-From 2013 to 2017, he attended O'Connell School in Dublin.
+From 2013 to 2017, he attended the O'Connell School in Dublin.